a4004/n2d/README.md

 ![4](https://raw.githubusercontent.com/mrvodka007/n2d/master/Preview-IMG/ScreenShot5.PNG)

 You are okay, please keep in mind your device name could be differnet (that one is mine).
 8. Click **Begin Flash**.
 The program will ask you to download or choose your firmware file.
-If you chose yes then you will need to browse for a file if nt the downloader will launch.

-9. Once downloaded you will see this page:
+9.--- If you chose yes then you will need to browse for a file if nt the downloader will launch.

 ![5](https://raw.githubusercontent.com/mrvodka007/n2d/master/Preview-IMG/ScreenShot6.PNG)